iamlaksh1/site/content/posts/CKAD-Notes.md

 | failureThreshold                | 3 |  Number of failures for check attempts before probe is marked failed and takes action
 | terminationGracePeriodSeconds   | 30 |  Grace period before forcing a container to stop upon failure.

-12. Network policy : Network policies can be aggregated.
+12. Network policies can be aggregated.
 A default deny rule may disallow ingress and/or egress traffic.
 An additional network policy can open up those rules with a more fine-grained definition.

-13. Service Port Mapping
+13. **Service Port Mapping**
  ![ Service port mapping](../images/ports.png)

 14.